 Department: Biological Sciences

 The undergraduate curricula of the Department of Biological Sciences are designed to provide potential biologists with a solid background based on the substantial new information comprising modern Biology and to meet the needs of students with different career goals and scientific interests.
-The Department offers students the opportunity to earn the Bachelor of Science degree in Biology or the Bachelor of Arts degree in Biology for school teachers.
+The Department offers students the opportunity to earn the Bachelor of Science degree in Biology or the Bachelor of Arts degree in Biology for schoolteachers.
 Students have the opportunity to pursue either a four-year BS or a five-year BS-MS dual degree.

 Graduate Study: Students who plan to attend graduate school should consult the Departmental adviser early in their college careers.
 They should examine the Lehman College Graduate Bulletin and the bulletins of various graduate schools for specific entrance requirements.
 A reading knowledge of foreign languages is sometimes required.
 In special cases, graduating seniors meeting the prerequisites may be permitted to offer credit from graduate courses listed in the College's Graduate Bulletin toward their undergraduate degrees.